Performance & Quality Improvement

 -

-All programs created person centered logic models naming specific inputs and activities as well as what outputs were produced, and outcomes measured by the program to ensure quality service delivery.
+All programs constantly review person centered logic models naming specific inputs and activities as well as what outputs were produced, and outcomes measured by the program to ensure quality service delivery.

 -